timweisbarth/attention-based-energy-forecasting/README.md

 |                               | Exp3.5_.../analysis_HPO_LSTM_EED.ipynb            |                   | Table 3.9 |
 | Chapter 4: Test set           | Exp4_.../analysis_benchmark_test_set.ipynb        | Figure 3.12       | Table 3.10|

+The checkpoints folder contains the checkpoints of the model parameters (if saved).
+However in most cases it only contains the train vs. val loss plot of each model run.
+The results folder contains the forecast and ground truth of each experiment.
+The naming convention of the folders can be found in the setting variable of run.py which is based on the parser arguments of the run.py file.

 # How to use

-Each shell scripts can be executed on the cluster via the sbatch command in order to reproduce an experiment.
-The IPython notebooks can be executet on a local machine.
+In order to reproduce an experiment, executed the ./Expxx_.../....sh file via sbatch on the cluster.
+The IPython notebooks can be executed on a local machine.
 New experiment can be conducted following the convention of existing shell scripts.
-For this create a new folder in ./scritps/ following the naming convention Expxx_xx_xx and execute it from the thesis2 folder.
+For this create a new folder in ./scritps/ following the naming convention Expxx_... .
 Experiments on new data require a new class in the data_loader.py file.

 The results of the experiment can be loaded in an csv file.
 If the experiment contains different models, run python3 create_benchmark_tables.py --exp_name "Expxx".
 If multiple runs for one model are conducted, run python3 create_hpo_tables.py --exp_name "Expxx".
 These created csv files can be analysed as shown in the ./scripts/Expxx folders.